ocelot-cloud/deepstack/README.md

     if isDeepStackError {
         actualErrorMessage = deepStackError.Message
     } else {
-        u.Logger.Warn("expected a DeepStack error, but got a regular error") actualErrorMessage = err.Error()
+        Logger.Warn("expected a DeepStack error, but got a regular error") actualErrorMessage = err.Error()
     }